Lady Dorothy Savile1

 Consanguinity Index=0.2%

 Elizabeth Grenville was born on 24 October 1756.2 She was the daughter of Rt.
 Hon.
 George Grenville and Elizabeth Wyndham.1 She married John Joshua Proby, 1st Earl of Carysfort, son of John Proby, 1st Baron Carysfort and Hon.
-Elizabeth Allen, on 12 April 1787 at St. James's Square, St. James's, London, England.2 She was also reported to have been married on 13 May 1787.3 She died on 21 December 1842 at age 86 at Huntercombe, Maidenhead, Berkshire, England, without surviving male issue.2 She was also reported to have died on 2 December 1842.3 Her will was probated in January 1843.2
+Elizabeth Allen, on 12 April 1787 at St. James's Square, St. James's, London, EnglandG.2 She was also reported to have been married on 13 May 1787.3 She died on 21 December 1842 at age 86 at Huntercombe, Maidenhead, Berkshire, EnglandG, without surviving male issue.2 She was also reported to have died on 2 December 1842.3 Her will was proven (by probate) in January 1843.2

 From 12 April 1787, her married name became Proby.
-As a result of her marriage, Elizabeth Grenville was styled as Baroness Carysfort on 12 April 1787.
-As a result of her marriage, Elizabeth Grenville was styled as Countess of Carysfort on 20 August 1789.
+After her marriage, Elizabeth Grenville was styled as Baroness Carysfort on 12 April 1787.
+After her marriage, Elizabeth Grenville was styled as Countess of Carysfort on 20 August 1789.

 Children of Elizabeth Grenville and John Joshua Proby, 1st Earl of Carysfort